vsshetter/M2_Embsys/Project/1_Requirements/README.md

 # Where
 * Useful in big industries,gatherings family occasions(future scope),inport and export realted work.
 # Why
-* Useful beacuse it easily shows with help of lcd display how many objets are there at present.
+* Useful becacuse it easily shows with help of lcd display how many objets are there at present.
 # How
 * When any object is paced when it passes the sensor , the counter is incremented by one and the total number of objects